ngonhan2k5/devops-practice/replicaSet/README.md

 * Add node```rs.addNode({host: "rs4:27017"})```
 * Check replication status with ```rs.status();```

-Notice: Mongo replicatSet only work if over a half of node is alive.
+Notice: Mongo replicatSet only work if over a half of nodes is alive, 2/3 and 3/4 in this case.
 #### More at: https://docs.mongodb.com/manual/replication/